github/kube-service-exporter/README.md

 ## How To Use

-The public docker image of kube-service-exporter is available on DockerHub.
+The current public docker image of kube-service-exporter is available on DockerHub:
+`github/kube-service-exporter:ceb932bbe250bd146efce5cda90ff40df566b90f`

 For an example deploy, please see the [Examples folder](/examples/deploy-example.md).

 ## Contributing